nteetor/yonder/docs/design/scroll.md

 title: Vertical and horizontal scroll
 description: |-
   Many of the applications you build depsite a complex layout will still fit onto a single page.
-To help scroll long content along side shorter content use the `scroll()` utility function.
+To help scroll long content alongside shorter content use the `scroll()` utility function.
 parameters:
-- name: .tag
+- name: tag
   description: A tag element.
 - name: direction
   description: |-
-    One of `"x"` or `"y"` specifying which direction to scroll the tag's content, defaults to `"y"`, in which case vertical scroll is applied.
+    One of `"horizontal"` or `"vertical"` specifying which direction to scroll overflowing content, defaults to `"vertical"`, in which case the content may croll up and down.
 family: design
 export: ''
 examples: